scm04/javascript-simplified/README.md

 # javascript-simplified

-The home for all of my code for the [JavaScript Simplified course](https://courses.webdevsimplified.com) created by [WebDevSimplified](https://www.youtube.com/webdevsimplified).
+The home for all of my code for the [JavaScript Simplified course](https://courses.webdevsimplified.com) created by [Web Dev Simplified](https://www.youtube.com/webdevsimplified).
 The course is broken into small videos that cover various JavaScript topics, many of which are accompanied by activities and projects that reinforce the topics covered.
 Below is a list of links to each of the projects that I completed for this class.

 ## Client Only